sgarciav/ros2_playground/behavior_trees/README.md

     [PrintTarget](https://github.com/sgarciav/ros2_playground/blob/master/ros2_ws/src/my_behavior_tree_pkg/src/printtarget_btnode.cpp) to
     read from the Backboard.

-## RosToBlackboard
+## Special Nodes

-The `RosToBlackboard` node is a special node.
-It's a template class.
-This node makes it such that developers don't need to define and compile a new class for each ROS message type of interest.
+The `RosToBlackboard` and `BlackboardToRos` nodes are special because they're templated classes - meaning that they work with any type of ROS message without requiring developers to define and compile a new class for each ROS message type of interest.

-Developers can register the node to the tree factory by specifying ANY ROS message type.
+Developers can register a node to the tree factory by specifying ANY ROS message type.
 They can register it as many times as they want but MAKE SURE that the node name and the topic it's susbcribing to are UNIQUE.
 The name is how you reference it in the xml tree.

+A typical notation is `RosToBlackboard[MESSAGE]`, where `[MESSAGE]` is the ROS message type.
+Same for the `BlackboardToRos` node.

 # First Time Instructions